sisoe24/ProfileInspector/README.md

 ---

 ## 1.1.
-IMPORTANT NOTE
+NOTE

-The plugin is still in a stage of development so the code is not yet documented as things could change or be moved/removed.
+The plugin is mainly a case study for PySide2 and is still in early development.
+Also, documentation is not present, as things could change.

 ---